Hakeemmidan/Jewely/dev.README.md

       - If you're going to use Redux (use Redux if you need fetched info elsewhere in app)
         - First create container for component, then create actual component file
           - Check out `frontend/components/products/index/product_index_container.js` as an example
+  12. Style

+  - Most styling is inside `app/assets/stylesheets/application.scss`
+    - Don't get intimidated by the size of the file.
+CMD + F and the browser DOM tree are your best friend here.
+You should mostly be looking at styling through the browser and modifying to the file as needed.

+---

 ## Commands